jjspeedie/guide.2021.1.00690.S/step1/step1-initial-continuum-images.md

 ````

-Just for reference, here is the equivalent plot but for (max value in image) and (measure rms noise in image).
-I calculated SNR as (max value in image)/(measure rms noise in image).
+Just for reference, here is the equivalent plot but for [peak intensity] and [measured rms noise].
+I calculated SNR as SNR = [peak intensity]/[measured rms noise].

 ````{card}
 <center>